 If you do eat-in, you can expect quick, no-frills service.
 The restaurant is unfussy, but the flavors are worth it.

 Ultimately, Nyonya has been a staple in Chinatown for over 20 years for a reason.
 No need to book in advance.
 Just walk up or order takeout via Seamless.

 Tim Ho Wan

-Tim Ho Wan is the cheapest Michelin-starred restaurant in the world, serving Hong Kong style dim sum to adoring New York City fanatics.
-With two locations in Hell’s Kitchen and the East Village, Tim Ho Wan is definitely one of the best asian restaurants in NYC.
-You’re bound to see a crowd no matter which restaurant you attend– but the food is reliably delicious and the atmosphere lively.
-It’s also cheap!
+Tim Ho Wan is “the cheapest Michelin-starred restaurant in the world”, serving Hong Kong-style dim sum to adoring New York City fanatics.
+With two locations in Hell’s Kitchen and the East Village, Tim Ho Wan is easily one of the best Asian restaurants in NYC.

 Bò Cà Phê